h313/cannon_nn/README.md

 # cannon_nn

 ## Description
 cannon_nn is a model for the VASA cannon that uses the Keras deep learning library for Python.
-This model has a verification accuracy of `1.00000`. `dnn.py` contains the code for the neural network and explanations of the choices made.
+This model has a verification loss on the order of 10<up>-4</sup>  `dnn.py` contains the code for the neural network and explanations of the choices made.

 Final product: https://www.youtube.com/watch?v=pdjgDIxlqRw